 All medicines can cause side effects.
-Detailed information about side effects is found in the package insert leaflet.
+Detailed information about the side effects of FAEs is found in the package insert leaflet.
 Please read this carefully before starting treatment.

-Most side effects from FAE are well tolerated, but as this medication affects the immune system there is a small chance of serious side effects.
+Most side effects from FAEs are well tolerated, but as this medication affects the immune system there is a small chance of more serious side effects.